prefab-cloud/prefab-cloud-docs-web/docs/elixir-sdk/dynamic_log_levels.md

 ```

 :::tip
-If the values are in your `.prefab.default.config.yaml` you'll need to restart the server to see new values.
+If the values are in your `.prefab.default.config.yaml` you'll need to restart the server to see new values ([learn more about defaults](/docs/explanations/defaults)).
 If you change these values on the server, they will update automatically.
 :::

 Now we are free to adjust our log levels, down to the controller or method level in realtime.
 Invaluable for debugging!